Written by: Mick Simmons, MD – Written on: Oct 2017

 - Beta-carotene – Beta-carotene is the pigment you find on in dark green, yellow, and orange-colored fruits and vegetables.
 When consumed, the human body transforms it into vitamin A which is fundamental in keeping our eye health and vision, maintaining our skin healthy, protecting the mucus membranes, and strengthening the immune system. e found.

-Selenium – This element has been labelled as a strong cancer-fighting antioxidant.
+Selenium – This element has been labeled as a strong cancer-fighting antioxidant.
 It can be found in fish, eggs, chicken, garlic, grains and red meat.
 Without it, you can get selenium deficiency which is the source of various health complications.

 - Glutathione – This antioxidant can be naturally created by our own body through the fusion of three different acids– cysteine, glycine, and glutamic.
 Glutathione is vital in helping the body guard its cells against free radicals.
 It can be found in food like asparagus, avocado, spinach, zucchini, watermelon, and many more.